 Don’t know much about scales and other terms used?
 Nothing to worry: major, minor, flat 9, everything is explained in an easy to understand language.

 The ‘How to’ way of doing it gives us all the possible options, from which we can choose what we ‘feel’ good for our situation.
 Naturally, this gives us wider freedom than learning from just a chord sheet.
 Even when we have chord sheets and examples, the ‘how to’ part let us know what the maker of the chord sheet was thinking.

 Chord sheets for Raga based compositions are given.
 Popular songs and compositions have their chords derivable from our knowledge of major scale chords and derivatives thereof.

-When you get this resource today for USD67, you get access to a complete resource that will help you play chords for any raga, scale, song or melodic phrase.
+When you get this resource today, you get access to a complete resource that will help you play chords for any raga, scale, song or melodic phrase.

 How to use the guides to help you get good with chords?

 For example, understanding chords of the melodic minor scale (Raga gowrimanohari),